Contramodules: Introduction

 while the composition of the map $\epsilon_M\:M\rarrow R[M]$ with the map~$m$ should be equal to the identity map~$\id_M$,

 Now let $\R$ be an associative topological ring with unit.
 We will have to assume that $\R$ is complete and separated, and open right ideals form a base of neighborhoods of zero in~$\R$.
 In other words, the natural map $\R\rarrow\varprojlim\R/\J$, where $\J$ runs over all the open right ideals, must be a topological isomorphism.
-Notice that these are precisely the assumptions under which the discrete right $\R$\+modules are a good category to be assigned to $\R$ (see the beginning of Section~\ref{over-l-adics}; cf.~\cite[Section~1.4]{Beil}); otherwise, a discrete right $\R$\+module is the same thing as a discrete right module over the completion of $\R$ in the new topology with a base of neighborhoods of zero consisting of the open right ideals in the original one.